onyeka-hub/Project-11/README.md

 'ssh -A ubuntu@public-ip'

-Also notice, that your Load Balancer user is ubuntu and user for RHEL-based servers is ec2-user.
+Also notice, that your Load Balancer server is ubuntu and user for RHEL-based servers is ec2-user.

 Update your **inventory/dev.yml** file with this snippet of code: